 Stress-Be-Gone Smoothie Recipe

 - ½ cup chamomile tea – chamomile relaxes tense muscles and calms your central nervous system

 - 1 tablespoon chia seeds – chia eases digestion and is great for heart health and circulation

 - ½ cup almond milk – healthy fat that allows you to hang onto energy from carbs

-- 1 frozen banana – boosts memory
+- 1 frozen banana – nutrient dense and supports brain health

 - 2 cups mixed berries – antioxidant-rich goodness

 - Add all ingredients to a blender (solids first)